jacobh/bikepacking-journal/content/rides/otways-west.md

 I sipped some water, set up my tail light, and prepared myself for the final TT stretch on the GOR to camp.
 It was mostly downhill with light traffic so wasn't quite as bad as I was fearing.

 At this point the sun was very low in the sky, making for a beautiful coastal landscape.
-I cycled through the tiny township of Princetown (public toilets, a closed pub &amp; a backpackers), and then over a boardwalk to the Princetown Recreation Reserve, where I set up camp for the night.
+I cycled through the tiny township of Princetown (public toilets, a closed pub & a backpackers), and then over a boardwalk to the Princetown Recreation Reserve, where I set up camp for the night in a spot with a table on the edge of reserve.

 ---